-Currently WordPress Powers 31% Percent of the total websites in the world.
-This Sounds great but at the same moment, it reminds us it’s exposure to Hackers.
+Currently, WordPress Powers 31% Percent of the total websites in the world.
+This sounds great, but at the same moment, it reminds us of its exposure to hackers.

-Moreover outdated plugins are easily and usually Targeted by Hackers.
-The best thing you can do is to “Secure The Wp-admin Directory” and I prefer it’s the first thing you must do.
+Moreover, outdated plugins are quickly and usually Targeted by Hackers.
+The best thing you can do is to “Secure The Wp-admin Directory,” and I prefer it’s the first thing you must do.

 Methods we will use in this tutorial: